Ad

 devin306

-Eddie at Melodyia (Calgary, AB) gave me a copy for free because "it was too beat to sell".
+Eddie at Melodiya (Calgary, AB) gave me a copy for free because "it was too beat to sell".
 Admittedly the cover was stained and water damaged and it looked like a dog had taken a shit inside while the labels were worn and partially torn and also covered in dirt.
 After a serious clean I have a high end VG with only a little hiss on the outer edges.
 Moral: Support your local stores and treat the staff like your good friends in music that they are.

 • kraff's avatar